rveguilla/kube-intro-2019/README.md

 ## Requirements:

 ### Notes:
+1. Running the examples requires registering for a [Docker Hub account](https://hub.docker.com).
 1. At this time, the example code has only been tested on Unix operating systems.
 1. All of the following tools are available on macOS via [homebrew](https://brew.sh).